Thierry Grenot

 GPT: what is it, exactly?

 GPT’s designers transcoded an immense base of textual knowledge (the Web) into numerical data that computers can process.
-A few scale references:
+A few order-of-magnitude reference points:

 GPT operates on a simple principle: predict the most probable next word given a context made up of an ordered base of words, a precise question (prompt) and its algorithmic model.
 The power of the model and the richness of the information produce relevant responses where “semantics emerge from signs”.